 A survey conducted by YouGov, an Internet-based market research community, found that Americans were marginally more likely to use shampoo and conditioner on a daily basis (41% agreed to the statement ‘I liked washing my hair everyday’ vs. 50% disagreed) than the French (26% vs. 54%), British (30% vs. 63%), or German (36% vs. 59%).

 Shampoos contain detergents that clean your hair easily.
 But certain ingredients in shampoos can cause scalp irritation and make your hair dry and brittle.
 They may also cause hair loss in the long run.
 Skipping shampoos has some benefits:

 - Better hair volume

 - Improved production of natural scalp oils

 There are quite a few natural alternatives to shampoos.
 These are easy to use and promote long-term hair and scalp health.

 1. Baking Soda

 Baking soda (sodium bicarbonate) has a pH of 9.
 It works as an effective cleanser and acid neutralizer.
-Its alkaline pH helps remove build-up and dirt from your scalp.
+Its alkaline pH helps remove build-up and dirt from your scalp and may improve hair health.
 It works great for oily, straight hair.
 Here are some advantages of using baking soda as an alternative to shampoo.

 - It is said to possess antifungal properties that help fight against dandruff.